A Rational Model of Dimension-reduced Human Categorization: Background

 The likelihood in \cref{eq:RMC_predictive} can be a multivariate normal distribution for continuous variables with parameters $\theta_k = (\mu_k, \Sigma_k)$ for category $k$.
 The distribution specifies the mean parameters $\mu_k$ representing category prototypes and the covariance parameters $\Sigma_k$ defining dimensional variations.

 RMC enjoys the flexibility to learn an indefinite number of categories.
 It can also be used in supervised and unsupervised settings and allows subcategory modeling \citep{griffiths2007unifying}.
-However, how RMC models dimensional variations within and across categories lacks interpretability because it is generally difficult to discern the similarity between covariances.
+However, RMC models dimensional variations with full-rank covariance, and it is generally difficult to discern the similarity between covariances.
+Full-rank representation can also lead to degenerate performance with high-dimensional stimuli, as we will show later.